dgroomes/jdk-playground/README.md

 * [ ] Manage multiple processes in `process/`
 * [ ] Find existing processes and terminate them in `process/`
-* [ ] Create a Java compiler plugin.
+* [ ] IN PROGRESS Create a Java compiler plugin.
 For example, see the [SemanticDB javac plugin](https://github.com/scalameta/scalameta/blob/613218fce915f10074ed72733c44d7b8cc2432fe/semanticdb/semanticdb3/guide.md?plain=1#L380).
 * [x] DONE Create an annotation processor.
 This is a lighter weight alternative to a compiler plugin, and should be pretty easy.